 Obesity can become a problem for these cats as middle age approaches.
 Their fondness of a good nap definitely doesn't help burn off excess calories, but this can be combatted by serving a well-balanced cat food in smaller daily portions.

 Expect this feline companion to be long-term, since it is not unheard of for individuals to live up to twenty years.
+The average lifespan for a British Shorthair cat is about 12 to 17 years.

-The Breed for You?
+Is a British Shorthair the Breed for You?

 If you're looking for an affectionate, but not very needy feline, the British Shorthair might just fit the bill.
 The breed's ability to get along with other household pets is definitely a plus, but excessive shedding can be the trade-off.

 Perhaps the best way to decide is to spend some time getting to know the pets of a reputable British Shorthair breeder.
-You can observe the natural behavior of these cats, and find out if you have any rapport with their personalities.
+You can observe the natural behavior of these cats and find out if you have any rapport with their personalities.